ALTIBASE/Documents/Manuals/Altibase_7.1/eng/Adapter for Oracle User's Manual.md

 <!-- PDF 변환을 위한 여백입니다. -->

 <pre>
-Altibase Tool & Utilities Adapter for JDBC User’s Manual Release 7.1
+Altibase Tool & Utilities Adapter for Oracle User’s Manual Release 7.1
 Copyright ⓒ 2001~2023 Altibase Corp.
 All Rights Reserved.<br>
 This manual contains proprietary information of Altibase® Corporation; it is provided under a license agreement containing restrictions on use and disclosure and is also protected by copyright patent and other intellectual property law.
 Reverse engineering of the